Sources: Arrest made in Delphi murder case

 WTHR's report said its police sources confirmed Allen was in custody.

-Fox59 reported Allen was booked into the Carroll County Jail on Friday and then moved to a state facility for his safety.
+Fox59 reported Allen, 50, was booked into the Carroll County Jail on Friday and then moved to a state facility for his safety.

 TaRa German, aunt to Libby German, posted an alleged photo of Allen in a Facebook group with the caption "This IS him" when a post was made that allegedly displayed the wrong suspect.